10 Best Herbal Essential Oils For Body Odor

 However, it is important to dilute the oil properly before use and consult a healthcare professional, especially for those with sensitive skin or existing health conditions.

-However, due to its potency, it is typically diluted with a carrier oil before application to avoid skin irritation.
+However, it should be diluted with a carrier oil before application to avoid skin irritation and ensure safe use.

 Pelargonium graveolens, commonly known as geranium, is a plant widely used for its essential oils, which are valued for their aromatic and therapeutic properties.